alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

   [Arm Compiler download Page](https://developer.arm.com/tools-and-software/embedded/arm-compiler/downloads)

 - An Arm® MPS3 FPGA prototyping board and components for FPGA evaluation or a `Fixed Virtual Platform` binary:
-  - An MPS3 board loaded with Arm® Corstone™-300 reference package (`AN547`) from:
+  - An MPS3 board loaded with Arm® Corstone™-300 reference package (`AN552`) from:
     <https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/download-fpga-images>.
 You
     must have a USB connection between your machine and the MPS3 board - for UART menu and for deploying the application.
   - `Arm Corstone-300` based FVP for MPS3 is available from:
     <https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/arm-ecosystem-fvps>.

+> **NOTE**: There are two Arm® Corstone™-300 implementations available for the MPS3 FPGA board - application
+> notes `AN547` and `AN552`.
+We are aligned with the latest application note `AN552`.
+However, the application built
+> for MPS3 target should work on both FPGA packages.

 ### Additional reading